angelol/lgtm/prd.md

 - Markdown rendering for PR descriptions
 - Elegant handling of resizing and terminal capabilities
 - Optimized rendering performance for smooth interactions

+### Development and Build Process
+- TypeScript compilation with strict type checking
+- ESLint for code quality enforcement
+- Automated testing with Jest
+- GitHub Actions for CI/CD
+- Semantic versioning for releases
+- npm for package management and distribution
+- Package bundling to optimize installation size

 ## User Experience